What to Do if DCF Comes to Your Door

-If the police and social workers do not have a warrant or a custody order, and they cannot justify some emergency, then you can tell them that they cannot come in.
 If they have no warrant, but they have a custody order from a court, and it appears to be valid, does that authorize them to take your child or children anyway?
 Sort of.

 We have established that no matter what, you don't let them enter your home without a real bona fide warrant.
 If all the techniques set forth above fail to save the day, and you have to turn over your children or else end up dying or in jail as the only alternative, still don't let them in.
 Have the kids come out.
 There is still a chance that they won't kidnap your children.

 For example, if the DCF agent has lied and said your children are injured, wounded, unfed, or some other false condition, and the children come out bright, well dressed, obviously well fed, with no sign of injury whatsoever, police have sometimes decided not to act as patsies for the DCF, and refuse to assist in the kidnaping.
-There are police officers who don't like DCF.
+There are some police officers who don't like DCF.

 As set out above, the only exception to the warrant rule is if the policeman (not the DCF agent) sees a crime going on, or has probable cause to believe that there are "exigent circumstances", meaning that they know some serious crime has occurred inside.
 They will often say that there is an 'emergency' to get around the warrant requirement.
 However, there rarely is.
 They are usually trying to illegally break in to your house because your cranky old biddy of a neighbor complained to DCF, or, more likely, your child's government school teacher saw a bruise that the kid got from falling off his bike.
 That is NOT an emergency.